Scooters, Mopeds and Motorcycles in Playa Del Carmen

 - Low cost of gas.
 Most people can get away with less then 200 pesos a month on gas depending how much you drive.

-- Good second vehicle option for families not wanting the expense of two vehicle.
+- Good second vehicle option for families not wanting the expense of two vehicles.

 - Not much parking space needed.
 While parking is not really an issue, some new condo building have limited indoor or underground parking.
 Having a scooter pretty much always guarantees you a spot.